Amosa7/Git-sample-file/Readme.md

-Added a branch from local repository
+ok...Added a branch from local repository